 - Responsibilities of the Fund Manager?

 - Top Fund Management Companies

 Fund management is associated with managing the cash flows of a financial institution.
-The responsibility of the fund manager is to assess the maturity schedules of the deposits received and loans given in order to maintain the asset-liability framework.
+The responsibility of the fund manager is to assess the maturity schedules of the deposits received and loans given to maintain the asset-liability framework.
 Since the flow of money is continuous and dynamic, it is of critical importance that asset-liability mismatch can be prevented.
-This is essential for the financial health of the entire banking industry is dependent which in turn has an impact on the overall economy of the country.
+It is essential for the financial health of the entire banking industry to be dependent, which in turn has an impact on the overall economy of the country.

-The types of Fund Management can be classified by the Investment type, Client type or the method used for management.
+The kinds of Fund Management can be classified by the Investment type, Client type, or the method used for management.
 The various types of investments managed by fund management professionals include:

-When classifying management of a fund by client, fund managers are generally personal fund managers, business fund managers or corporate fund managers.
-A personal fund manager typically deals with small quantum of investment funds and an individual manager can handle multiple lone funds.
+When classifying management of a fund by client, fund managers are generally personal fund managers, business fund managers, or corporate fund managers.
+A personal fund manager typically deals with a small quantum of investment funds, and an individual manager can handle multiple lone funds.